^

 • lower limbs - 40%.

-Each of these areas of the body is individually assigned a value on a 6-point scale (0-6), taking into account the intensity of lesions of psoriatic elements.
-Further, the degree of psoriatic manifestations (erythema, peeling, infiltration) is assessed.
-The evaluation is carried out on a 4-point scale (0 indicates a lack of characteristic features, and 4 indicates a strong level of manifestation).
-Then, according to the criteria, determine their indicator for each of the regions of the body, using a special calculation formula and numerical coefficients.
-Then calculate the degree of damage for each of the 4 sites.
-The values are summed and determined by PASI.
+Each of the specified areas of the body is individually assigned a value on a 6-point scale (0-6) taking into account the intensity of the lesion by psoriatic elements.
+Then the degree of psoriatic manifestations (erythema, flaking, infiltration) is assessed.
+The assessment is carried out on a 4-point scale (0 indicates the absence of characteristic signs, and 4 - a strong level of manifestation).
+Then, according to the criteria, their own indicator is determined for each of the areas of the body, using a special calculation formula and numerical coefficients.
+Then the degree of lesion is calculated for each of the 4 areas.
+The values are summed up and PASI is determined.

 • 0-10 points – mild form of the disease;